vvasu10903/RepData_PeerAssessment1/PA1_template.md

 #### Transformation and processing of data

-* Several NA values were noticed in the data.
+* Several NA (missing) values were observed in the data.
 For the first part of the analysis we ignore the missing values.

 * Only transformation of data was done to convert 5-minute time intervals into their corresponding hour/minute times and store in a separate column alongwith corresponding date.
 This can be used for showing the steps data in a graph on a hour/minute scale instead of 5-minute intervals.